 Starley and P-Money join Nat Dunn (for MARSHMELLO’S ‘Friends’), Dean Lewis (for ‘Be Alright’), Flume (for ‘Never Be Like You’), Jake Mason, Ivan Khatchoyan, and Lance Ferguson (for Cookin’ On 3 Burners ‘This Girl’) on the prestigious list, with more songwriters soon to be added.

-The 1,000,000,000 List takes into account streaming numbers from all major services including Spotify, Apple Music, YouTube, Vevo, Amazon, Google Play and more.
+The 1,000,000,000 List takes into account streaming numbers from major services Spotify, Apple Music and YouTube.
 It is the first award of its kind to recognise a songwriter’s achievement.